-The public participation process for this basic assessment process will involve the following steps:
+The public participation process for this basic assessment process involved the following steps:

-• All potential interested and affected parties (I&APs), state departments and local authorities will be given the opportunity to comment on the Draft BAR.
+All potential interested and affected parties (I&APs), state departments and local authorities were given the opportunity to comment on the draft BAR.

-- Advertisements will be placed in various newspapers.
-These are: Cape Times, Table Talk, WeskusNuus, Tygerburger Table View, Isolabantu and Impact 24/7. - Site notices will be fixed at various places accessible to the public at the R27 road entrance to the KNPS; Duynefontein suburb entrance to KNPS; ACP1 and ACP2 to the KNPS site. - Written notice will be given to all potential I&APS, Stakeholders and Authorities with jurisdiction in the area. - Copies of the Draft BAR will be made available at the Koeberg Public Library; Wesfleur Public Library, Cape Town Public Library, KNPS visitors centre and Doug Jeffery Environmental Consultants' (DJEC) office. - The Draft BAR will also be available online on the DJEC company website (www.dougjeff.co.za).
+- Advertisements were placed in various newspapers.
+These are: Cape Times, Table Talk, WeskusNuus, Tygerburger Table View, Isolabantu and Impact 24/7. - Site notices were fixed at various places accessible to the public at the R27 road entrance to the KNPS; Duynefontein suburb entrance to KNPS; ACP1 and ACP2 to the KNPS site. - Written notice was given to all potential I&APS, Stakeholders and Authorities with jurisdiction in the area - Copies of the draft BAR were made available at the Koeberg Public Library; Wesfleur Public Library, Cape Town Public Library, KNPS visitors centre and Doug Jeffery Environmental Consultants' (DJEC) office. - The draft BAR was available online on the DJEC company website (www.dougjeff.co.za).

-The Draft BAR and EMP will be made available for a 30-day commenting period to all potential I&APs, State Departments and Local Authorities.
-All comments received during the 30-day comment period will be responded to in the form of a comments and response table (C&R Table) that will be included in the Final BAR that will be submitted for decision-making to the Department of Environmental Affairs (DEA).
+The Draft BAR and EMP were made available for a 30-day commenting period to all potential I&APs, State Departments and Local Authorities.
+All comments received during the 30-day comment period was responded to in the form of a comments and response report that is included under Appendix E3 of this final BAR that is being submitted for decision-making to the Department of Environmental Affairs (DEA).

-Proof of the public participation process undertaken will be included under Appendix E of this report.
+Proof of the public participation process undertaken is included under Appendix E of this report.